-The first Seine River Dinner Cruise is usually less expensive.
-This is because the menu is more limited and the cruise is shorter.
+The first Seine River dinner cruise is usually less expensive.
+This is because the menu options are more limited, and the cruise is shorter.
 The second dinner cruise is fancier, and it usually comes with live music.

 For some people, 70 minutes is long enough to have their meal while enjoying some of the most beautiful sights of Paris.
 Other people, instead, will find that 70 minutes is a bit rushed.

-Another important thing to consider is the hour of the cruise, especially during the summer.
+Another important thing to consider is the time of the cruise, especially during the summer.
 If you want to do this Seine cruise at night, check out the Paris sunset times and plan your Seine night cruise accordingly:

-- 6 pm dinner cruise on the River Seine which finishes around 7.10 pm means that you will be sailing with daylight.
+- The 6 pm Seine River night cruise finishes around 7.10 pm.
+This means that during the summer, you will be sailing in daylight.

-- With the 8 pm dinner cruise you can be sure you will enjoy the Paris illuminations during the tour, at least for the last part of the Seine cruise.
+- With the 8 pm Seine River night cruise you can be sure you will enjoy the Paris illuminations during the tour, at least for the last part of the Seine cruise.

-The dress code for a Seine River Dinner cruise in Paris is usually smart casual (check what to wear in Paris here) but nobody will complain if you wear your best dress or suit!
+The dress code for a dinner cruise in Paris is usually smart casual (check what to wear in Paris here), but nobody will complain if you wear your best dress or suit!